conterra/mapapps-vuetoc/src/main/js/bundles/dn_tocapi/README.md

     ]
 }
 ```
-The `priority` defines the order of of all available actions.
+The `priority`-property defines the order of all available actions.
-The highest priority is `1` and will be displayed at the top of the menu.
+The highest priority is `1` meaning that the corresponding action will be displayed at the top of the menu.

 The factory must provide a `getAction` method which has to return a vue-component.
 Frequently, Actions serve as simple input functionality with a similar layout.